 - Marta Milena Barrios Correa, Universidad del Norte, Colombia

-If you want to participate with a paper, an abstract of maximum 250 words should be sent to firstname.lastname@example.org before August 15, 2018.
+Call for abstracts: now closed.
+To participate with a paper, an abstract of maximum 250 words should be sent to email@example.com before August 15, 2018.
 Please include your full name, institutional affiliation, and email.
 There is no registration fee.
 The participants are expected to cover their own costs for travel and accommodation.
 A limited number of scholarships to cover flight and/or accommodation is available for Ph.D. students and researchers from low-income countries.
 Applications for scholarships should be submitted with the abstract together with a short CV.

 The best papers will be considered for a forthcoming peer reviewed publication.